 Motivation

 Cloud applications and services are inherently parallel and distributed.
-They are also interactive and dynamic; often requiring near real time direct interactions between cloud entities.
+They are also interactive and dynamic, often requiring near real time direct interactions between cloud entities.
 Such applications are very difficult to build today.
 The development process demands expert level programmers and typically requires expensive iterations of the design and the architecture, as the workload grows.

 Most of today’s high scale properties are built with the SOA paradigm.
 Rendering of a single web page by Amazon or Google or Facebook involves complex interactions of hundreds of SOA services that are independently built, deployed and managed.
 The fact that each individual service scales well by itself does not guarantee scalability of a composition of such services.

 The data scale-out mechanism of SOA is partitioning.
 As data size and load grow and “hot spots” come and go, a service has to dynamically repartition its state and do so without interrupting its operation.
-SOA challenges the programmer with a high degree of concurrency of requests within partitions.
-But existing tools do not provide good support for safe and efficient concurrency and distributed parallelism.
+SOA challenges the programmer with a high degree of concurrency of requests within process boundaries.
+However, existing tools do not provide good support for safe and efficient concurrency and distributed parallelism.

 The stateless N-tier model delegates the partitioning problem to the storage layer.
 It generally requires caching in the stateless layer to get acceptable performance, which adds complexity and introduces consistency issues.